-This year has gone by so fast that it feels like yesterday we welcomed 2020 with cheer and it is time to ring in 2021.
-A lot has changed in this one year.
-The world got a major setback in the form of Coronavirus that took thousands of lives and millions of people are still fighting for life.
-The pandemic started in January this year but it was in March that it became monstrous.
-The outbreak that happened in China spread like a wildfire and reached hundreds of countries.
+The year 2020 has gone by so fast that it feels like we just skipped the year and entered 2021.
+The world got a major setback last year in the form of Coronavirus that took thousands of lives and millions of people are still fighting for life.
 Despite taking all the precautionary measures at the starting of the outbreak, India became one of the worst-hit countries by COVID-19.
-We have seen so many ups and downs during this year but that only made us stronger and learnt the importance of good health.
-With that, let us bid adieu to 2020 and hope that 2021 would bring us relief from the novel coronavirus.
-Here is the timeline of the coronavirus outbreak.
+Two vaccines have come and a few more are slated for launch in the coming months.
+Let us take a look at the timeline of the coronavirus outbreak in the year 2020.

 Global Coronavirus Outbreak